Orange-OpenSource/a11y-guidelines/src/en/articles/watch-august-september-2025.md

 ## Resources

-- Some arguments for those who don't want to use A11y: https://chrisyoong.com/blog/types-of-accessibility-push-
+- Some arguments for those who don't want to use a11y: https://chrisyoong.com/blog/types-of-accessibility-push-
-- Dyslexia and A11y: https://buttondown.com/access-ability/archive/designing-for-dyslexia-accessibility-requirements/
+- Dyslexia and a11y: https://buttondown.com/access-ability/archive/designing-for-dyslexia-accessibility-requirements/
 - From Word to a tagged PDF, everything you need to know: https://accessingenuity.com/blogs/articles-resources-briefs/steps-for-converting-a-microsoft-word-file-to-pdf-to-include-the-tag-structure
 - VPAT and ACR explained: https://knowbility.org/blog/2025/accessibility-conformance-report-acr-what-it-is-why-you-need-it-and-how-it-works
 - Writing for an a11y web: https://www.a11y-collective.com/blog/accessible-writing/
 - Inclusive Design 24 #ID24 videos: https://www.youtube.com/playlist?list=PLn7dsvRdQEfFTeoA8kZcsASPbYi2rf4C0
 - Digital learning and a11y: https://www.formabilite.fr/
 - Rendered PDFs Accessible via free tools: https://piccalil.li/blog/a-guide-to-creating-accessible-pdfs-using-free-tools/
-- A11y and movement: for whom, why, and how, informative: https://buttondown.com/access-ability/archive/pseudomotion-motion-sensitivity-and-accessibility/
+- A11y and movement, for whom, why, and how, informative: https://buttondown.com/access-ability/archive/pseudomotion-motion-sensitivity-and-accessibility/
 - Neurodivergence and non-visual blindness, to read: https://buttondown.com/access-ability/archive/the-many-blindnesses-of-neurodivergence-that-have/
 - Content headings, explanatory video: https://blog.pope.tech/2025/08/11/how-to-create-better-and-more-accessible-heading-structures/
-- 5 A11y mistakes in the structure of level headings, video: https://blog.pope.tech/2025/08/11/5-heading-accessibility-issues-to-avoid/
+- Five a11y mistakes in the structure of level headings, video: https://blog.pope.tech/2025/08/11/5-heading-accessibility-issues-to-avoid/
-- b, i, em and strong, when and how to use it (fr): https://www.alsacreations.com/article/lire/552-strong-b-em-i-quelle-balise-utiliser-et-pourquoi.html
+- b, i, em and strong tags, when and how to use it (fr): https://www.alsacreations.com/article/lire/552-strong-b-em-i-quelle-balise-utiliser-et-pourquoi.html
 - Field labels: https://www.tpgi.com/more-than-just-text-the-real-power-of-labels/
 - The focus indicator, explanations: https://www.a11y-collective.com/blog/focus-indicator/

 ## Other

-- Avoiding the word help in A11y (fr): https://yatil.net/blog/avoiding-the-word-help
+- Avoiding the word "help" in a11y (fr): https://yatil.net/blog/avoiding-the-word-help
 - Inclusive language, think about it too: https://tetralogical.com/blog/2025/09/09/championing-inclusive-language/
 - Dialog tag and role popover, when use them: https://mayank.co/notes/popover-vs-dialog/6